tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

-To mine sentences from movies and TV-shows you are going to need the mpv video player, and a plugin for mpv called mpvacious.
+To mine sentences from movies and TV-shows you are going to need the mpv video player, and a plugin for mpv called Mpvacious.

 ****